 Though not required, you are strongly encouraged to use one of the templates below to prepare your ETDR.

 Download a Word template

-- Ask to meet with an ETDR consultant for a personal overview on using the template.
-Highly recommended!
+- It is highly recommended that you meet with an ETDR consultant for a personal overview on using the template.
 Contact the IT Help Desk (785-532-7722, email@example.com).
 Meetings can be in person or videoconference.

 - Do ALL your writing in the template and use it as your master file.

 - Want to focus on writing?
-Use just the Title, Table of Contents, and Chapter 1 for now.
-Delete the sections you don't use (Abstract, Copyright, Dedication, Acknowledgements, etc.) and add them back in when you're nearing completion.
+Keep just the Title, Table of Contents, and Chapter 1 heading, and start writing.
+Delete the other sections (Abstract, Copyright, Acknowledgements, etc.) and add them back in when you are almost finished.

-- Delete sample text in the template when it's no longer needed.
+- Delete sample text in the template when it is no longer needed.
 It illustrates Word features such as heading levels, images, tables, and captions.

 The LaTeX template uses a separate file for each section of your ETDR and is designed to be compiled with PDFLaTex.
 The template will not compile with "regular" LaTeX.
 The template is configured with page margins and other formatting required by the Graduate School and will automatically generate a table of contents, a list of figures, and a list of tables.
 If you write your ETDR in LaTeX, you are not required to use this template.

-- Click to begin downloading the LaTeX template.
+- Download the LaTeX template.
 The same template is used for doctoral and masters papers.

 - The template consists of several files compressed into a single file.
 Create a new directory named "latex_source" and use an appropriate utility to decompress the file into this directory.

 - Study the Instructions for Using the LaTeX ETDR Template (PDF).
 Additional guidelines are contained within the template.

 Personal Bound Copies of Your Thesis, Dissertation or Report